roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

+===

- ****** The Hard Body Shop Clerk ****** bydlsloan© "How about some of these in her cunt?"
+"How about some of these in her cunt?"
 Tom said.
 He had a string of large metal balls meant for insertion into ass or pussy.
 They had smaller metal balls inside them that made them feel like they were vibrating.

  "Go right ahead," John said.